The Original Muck Boot Company Wetland Review

 Our Analysis and Test Results

-The Wetland boots are easily the most weather-protective boots in our test, with a huge 18" shaft height — taller than any other boot we've tested.
+The Wetland boots are easily one of the most weather-protective boots in our test, with a huge 18" shaft height — taller than any other boot we've tested.
 When you've got a full foot-and-a-half of rubber keeping your feet dry, you can pretty much ignore most weather conditions.

 The Wetland boots are part of a new breed of rain boots that we've seen coming out in the last year or two — fully-featured work boots that weigh significantly less than older models.
 When you've got less weight on your feet, working and playing both become significantly more enjoyable, and we factor weight pretty heavily into our Comfort ratings.
 At just under 4.75 lbs, the Wetland are some of the lightest high-shafted boots in our test, and we found these boots easy to wear for long days.